timurrakhimzhan/odds_api/README.md

   database=name of your db
-  password=password to your db for the corresponding user port=port on which your db is running on your server
+  password=password to your db for the corresponding user port=port on which your db is running on your server Using command api files in ./database/commandAPI to create sport and league Then using ./crawler/index.js you can fulfill your database :)